Screwball (group): The Poet

 Wilbur Bass a.k.a.
 Poet was earlier heard in the diss song "Beat You Down" towards Boogie Down Productions from the Bridge Wars during 1987.
 As a part of hip hop group PhD with Dante "DJ Hot Day" Franklin, he released the duo's only studio album, Without Warning, on August 31, 1991, through Tuff City Records.
 The album is not well known, but his lyrical flow and content give the album its share of publicity.
 The album's only guest star was young Cormega on the track "Set It Off".
 After several singles by PhD, Poet and Hot Day parted ways in 1996 due to being unable to find another record label.

 Blaq Poet's first solo album, Rewind: Deja Screw, was released in 2006 by Traffic Entertainment Group and featured his own production skills along with contributions from DJ Premier, Alchemist, Easy Mo Bee, Teflon, with KL the only featured Screwball member.
 In the same year, he signed with DJ Premier's Year Round Records.
 Poet and DJ Premier appeared on the song "The Victory" by KRS-One and Marley Marl's album Hip Hop Lives, which ended KRS and Poet's rivalry during the Bridge Wars.
 He also appeared on the NYG'z first 2007 album, Welcome 2 G-Dom, also released by Year Round Records.
-Poet's seconf solo album, Tha Blaqprint, was dropped on June 30, 2009.
+Poet's second solo album, Tha Blaqprint, was dropped on June 30, 2009.